Skip to content

 What Are BMad Agents?

-BMad Agents are self-contained AI skills that combine a persona, capabilities, and persistent memory into a conversational partner you can return to across sessions.
+BMad Agents are AI skills that combine a persona, capabilities, and optionally persistent memory into a conversational partner.
+They range from focused, stateless experts to evolving companions that remember you across sessions.

 TraitWhat It Means

-PersonaA defined role and voice — architect, therapist, game master, finance advisor — that shapes how the agent communicates
+PersonaA defined role and voice (architect, coach, game master, muse) that shapes how the agent communicates

-CapabilitiesActions the agent can perform, either as internal prompt commands or by calling external skills
+CapabilitiesActions the agent can perform, either as internal prompt commands, scripts, or by calling external skills

-MemoryA sidecar directory where the agent stores what it learns about you, your preferences, and past interactions
+MemoryOptional persistent storage where the agent keeps what it learns about you, your preferences, and past interactions

 TypeDescriptionExample